harrism/hemi/README.md

 [<img align="right" src="https://raw.github.com/harrism/hemi/master/hemi-logo-transparent.png" width="272" height="152"/>](https://raw.github.com/harrism/hemi/master/hemi-logo.png)
 Hemi simplifies writing portable CUDA C/C++ code.
 With Hemi,

- - You can write parallel loops in line in your CPU code, and run them on your GPU;
+ - you can write parallel kernels like you write for loops—--in line in your CPU code—--and run them on your GPU;
- - You can easily write code that compiles and runs either on the CPU or GPU;
+ - you can easily write code that compiles and runs either on the CPU or GPU;
- - You can easily launch C++ Lambda functions as GPU kernels;
+ - you can easily launch C++ Lambda functions as GPU kernels;
- - Launch configuration details like thread block size and grid size are an optimization detail, rather than a requirement;
+ - kernel launch configuration details like thread block size and grid size are optimization details, rather than requirements.

 With Hemi, parallel code for the GPU can be as simple as the `parallel_for` loop in the following code, which can also be compiled and run on the CPU.